yaowenqiang/django_celery/NOTES.md

 + Dynamic Routing based on Runtime Conditions
 + Routing based on task Arguments or context
 + Using External routing Strategies or Plugins

+## Prioritize Tasks

++ Ensure critial tasks are executed first
++ Optimize resource utilization
++ Meet SLAs and deadlines
++ handle high-priority or time-sensitive requests efficiently

+### Setting Task Priority:

++ 0 and 9 (0 being the lowest priority and 9 being the highest)
++ Default specified in the task decorator or configuration